mku11/Best/README.md

 			value: The value of the option that can be selected by the user
 	directory: A select button if you use local files to do your testing
 		value: The text of the button.
-To retrieve the selected values see the next step.
 ```

 ```